oracle-livelabs/developer/visual-builder/studio/create-web-app/create-service-connection/create-service-connection.md

 ## Introduction

-This lab shows you how to use Visual Builder to access data from an external REST service.
+This lab shows you how to access data from an external REST service.

 Estimated Time:  15 minutes